esl-epfl/x-heep/AnalogMixedSignal.md

 ### Example procedure with Cadence Virtuoso

-- TODO: double check this
 - Design a schematic that should later be simulated, make sure the toplevel pins match the name of the pins in the RTL part of the peripheral
 - Create a toplevel symbol of the schematic you want to simulate
 - Run ADE L, select hspiceD in Setup -> Simulator
-- Select Results -> Netlist -> Create and save the SPICE output in a file
+- Select Simulation -> Netlist -> Create and save the SPICE output in a file
-- Open the SPICE file with a text editor, remove lines beginning with .TEMP, .PARAM & ...
+- Open the SPICE file with a text editor, remove lines beginning with .TEMP & .OPTION (remember the file should only
 - Add the global power nets tat the beginning of the file:
 ```
 v_vdd vdd 0 1.2